Tumor-anchored deep feature random forests for out-of-distribution detection in lung cancer segmentation: Results

 Figure~\ref{fig:ablations_rf_numexamples} shows that RF-Deep's OOD detection performance improved with the number of labeled examples, using equal numbers of ID and OOD scans (5/5, 10/10, up to 20/20, corresponding to less than 30\% of available data), after which performance plateaued.
 With only 20 ID and 20 OOD labeled scans, RF-Deep achieved AUROC $>$~90 and FPR95 $<$~30\% on average across all OOD datasets.
-Performance gains were more noticeable on the near-OOD cohorts than the far-OOD cohorts, indicating that detection on subtle shifts in the same anatomical region is trickier and requires more examples than larger shifts across different anatomical regions.
-Variance decreases consistently as more samples are added, with the strongest variance reduction observed on near-OOD cohorts.
+Performance gains were more substantial on the near-OOD datasets than the far-OOD datasets, indicating that detection on subtle shifts in the same anatomical region is harder, requiring more examples than large distribution shifts across different anatomical regions.
+Variance of the AUROC decreases consistently as more samples are added, with the strongest variance reduction observed on near-OOD datasets.

 Figure~\ref{fig:ablations_rf_stages} shows individual Swin Transformer stage contributions.
-Far-OOD cohorts were relatively insensitive to individual stage selection (achieving AUROC $>$~98 even when using features from a single stage), whereas the near-OOD counterparts showed strong sensitivity to early stages, with Stage~1 and Stage~2 features being particularly important (AUROC $\approx$ 88--90 individually).
+Far-OOD datasets were relatively insensitive to individual stage selection (achieving AUROC $>$~98 even when using features from a single stage), whereas the near-OOD counterparts showed strong sensitivity to early stages, with Stage~1 and Stage~2 features being particularly important (AUROC $\approx$ 88--90 individually).
 Concatenating features across all stages yielded the best performance, confirming that hierarchical representations are essential for robust OOD detection.
 This finding aligns with the SHAP analysis (Section~\ref{section:subsec:rfdeep_shap}), which showed that RF-Deep adaptively leverages features from different abstraction levels depending on the OOD scenario.

+Figure~\ref{fig:ablations_rf_cropstrategy} compares crop strategies using identical encoder features and RF classifiers.
+Even without tumor guidance, the hierarchical encoder features provided strong OOD discrimination (AUROC $\geq$ 92 on all near-OOD datasets), confirming that the SSL-pretrained-then-finetuned backbone is the primary driver of detection.
+Tumor anchoring provided consistent additional gains, most evident on the hardest near-OOD dataset (RSNA PE: AUROC improved from 93.70 to 95.80; FPR95 reduced from 20.0\% to 15.2\%) by focusing feature extraction on the regions most relevant to the segmentation task's decision boundary.
+While the AUROC improvements are moderate on the evaluated datasets, tumor anchoring reduces FPR95 at high-sensitivity operating points and ensures that OOD detection remains grounded in task-relevant regions, which is essential when scans vary substantially in field of view or when the clinical rationale for flagging must relate to the segmentation output.